 Training and awareness-raising: At national and district levels it is important to embed the pro-poor approach in all project activities by ensuring inclusive participation in training, extension and communication, business development and using the pro-poor monitoring systems and guidelines.
-FORVAC is also supporting the development of guidelines and visual materials, including issues of gender, age and disability.
+FORVAC has supported the development of guidelines and visual materials, including issues of gender, age, vulnerability and disability.
 These have been printed and distributed, but also adopted by the Government.
+Further efforts are needed for expanding the use of signboards in communities with VLUP maps and information on benefit sharing and opportunities for participation; as well as expansion of use of community radio.
+Efforts will be made to spread the information to the more remote hamlets by asking hamlet leaders to pass on information to all hamlet residents.